gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     keyword to divide the box into 100 frames.
 Repeat the procedure to extract the water profile as well.

-..  container:: justify
+.. admonition:: Warning: small equilibration time
+    :class: info

-    **Warning:** The current equilibration time for the NVT run (100 ps) is too small.
-It has been chosen to make the tutorial easier to follow for people with a bad laptop (myself included).
-Increase the duration to 1 nanosecond for a better-equilibrated system.
+    The current equilibration time for the
+    NVT run (100 ps) is too small.
+Such short time was chosen to make the tutorial possible to follow regardless of your computational resources.
+    Increase the duration to 1 nanosecond for a well equilibrated system.
     Alternatively, download the final configuration I
-    have generated after a 1 ns run by clicking |ethanol-nvt_1ns.gro|.
+    have obtained after a 1 ns run by clicking |ethanol-nvt_1ns.gro|.

 .. |ethanol-nvt_1ns.gro| raw:: html